 Bluebottle or Portuguese man o’war

-The stung area should be placed in hot water (no hotter than the rescuer can comfortably tolerate) for 20 minutes.
+- Immerse the affected area in hot water (no hotter than the rescuer can comfortably tolerate) for 20 minutes to relieve pain.

-If pain is not relieved by heat or hot water is not available, stings may respond to ice packs and anaesthetic creams or lotions.
+- If pain is not relieved by heat, or hot water is not available, stings may respond to ice packs or anaesthetic creams or lotions.

 Stonefish and other stinging fish